jagthedrummer/going_serverless/going_serverless.md

 1. AWS Receives Execution Request

-2. Your code begins exeuction
+2. Your code begins execution

 3. Your code returns a result